 The ultra-wealthy regularly use charitable contributions to earn income tax deductions.
 The 2017 tax reform gave them additional incentive to do so by increasing the maximum deduction from up to 50% of adjusted gross income to 60% of adjusted gross income.

 The taxes that billionaires must pay when selling stocks is usually lower than the rates on wage income.
 Thus, wealthy Americans use stock investments to avoid annual taxes.

 If the movies have taught us anything, it’s that wealthy people love to use off-shore bank accounts.
 It’s true!
 Billionaires register businesses or stash their cash in countries with lower tax rates like the Cayman Islands.
 As a result, experts estimate that $21 trillion is currently hidden in offshore tax havens.

 Does Amazon Really Not Pay Taxes?

 Claiming Amazon doesn’t pay taxes is a good political sound byte, but the truth is more complicated.
-In 2018, even though the retail giant paid $0 in federal taxes, Amazon actually paid $1.18 billion in local, state, and international taxes.
+In 2018 although the company paid $0 in federal taxes, Amazon paid $1.18 billion in local, state, and international taxes.
 The company was able to whittle away its federal tax contribution with three significant tax breaks:

 - Investment in research and development (a $22.6 billion contribution in 2017 alone)